fametrano/fametrano.github.io/_pages/bbt202303-math.md

 permalink: /bbt202303-math/
 ---

-## Bitcoin and Blockchain Technology, MArch-June 2023
+## Bitcoin and Blockchain Technology, March-June 2023

 Department of Mathematics, University of Milan